vivizuma/odin-web-scraper/README.md

 ## How to use

 You can just take a look at the included knowledge-check.md for the questions.
-However if you would like a more up-to-date version you will have to run my web scraper... here's how you would do that
+However, if you would like a more up-to-date version you will have to run my web scraper... here's how you would do that

 ## Instructions